moheed-ali/ChirpStack-Data-Pipeline/README.md

    - Paste the copied `builder.py` file into this location.

 This should resolve the missing `builder.py` error when using Python versions less than 3.7.

-For instructions on running InfluxDB & Grafana Docker Volumes, please refer to the [Steps to Add Run InfluxDB & Grafana Docker Volumes](InfluxDB-Grafana-Docker-Volume.md) section.

-For instructions on adding InfluxDB as a datasource in Grafana, please refer to the [Steps to Add InfluxDB as a Datasource in Grafana](influxdb-grafana-data-source-setup.md) section.

-For instructions on computing PDR using Flux Queries, please refer to the [Flux Queries to Compute PDR](PDR-Flux-Queries.md) section.

-## Contributing

-Feel free to contribute to this project by creating pull requests.
-For major changes, please open an issue first to discuss the proposed changes.

-## License

-This project is licensed under the [MIT License](LICENSE).